Updated on Aug 05, 2017

 - Frequently Asked Questions (FAQ)

-- Does Minoxidil really work for patchy beard?
+- Does Minoxidil really work for a patchy beard?

 - How to make the best of my patchy beard?